Ludeme/LudiiAICompetition/README.md

 ## Important Dates
 - March/April 2022: Learning track games will be announced over March and April.
-- February-July 2022: Possibility to run agents on the kilothon track.
+- February-July 2022: Possibility to run agents on the Kilothon track.
-- End of July 2022: During the 25th Computer Olympiad (http://icga.org/) happening around the IJCAI dates (https://ijcai-22.org/) at Vienna, Run of the GGP track and the learning track + announcement of the results.
+- End of July 2022: The GGP and Learning tracks will be run as part of the 25th Computer Olympiad (http://icga.org/), which will be held in conjunction with IJCAI 2022 (https://ijcai-22.org/) in July.
+The results will be announced at the conclusion of the Computer Olympiad.

 ## Competition Games
 The competition will use a set of games.
-These will all be implemented in Ludii’s .lud format, and run using Ludii.
+These will all be implemented in Ludii’s *.lud format, and run using Ludii.

 For the 2022 edition of the Ludii AI competitions, all games will be guaranteed to be:
 - Adversarial